Office of Student Financial Aid (OSFA)

 - The pace of progress toward the degree or certificate must be at least 67%, which is determined by dividing the cumulative number of credits completed by the cumulative number of credits attempted.

-- The maximum time frame for completing the degree or certificate, which is 150% of the average published length in credits of the program.
+- The maximum time frame for completing the degree or certificate, is 150% of the average published length in credits of the program.

 Consequences of Withdrawing from Courses